burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Documentation: [cpp reference details](https://en.cppreference.com/w/cpp/types/byte).

-## 6. fallthrough Attribute
+## 6. Fallthrough Attribute

-In C/C++ language in `switch` construction, if not explicitly use `break` instruction, instruction flow will fall through the first `case` statement without reevaluating the predicate.
+In C/C++ language in `switch` construction, if not explicitly use `break` instruction, then instruction flow once it will find suitable `case` will fall through the next `case` statement without checking the predicate.

 The C++17 added a language feature to signal to the compiler and the person reading your code that you are intentionally using a fall through.

 Example:

 ```cpp
 switch (number)
 {